Netherlands Fellowship Programmes (NFP) – Masters, PhD for Developing Countries 2016/2017

 - live and work in Sub-Saharan Africa;

 - belong to a priority groups and/or are from a marginalised region as defined by the Dutch embassy in your country.
 You can find these priorities on the embassy’s website.

-To be eligible for an NFP fellowship you must:
+Eligibility: To be eligible for an NFP fellowship, candidate must:

 - be a mid-career professional with at least three years’ relevant work experience;

 - be a national of, and working and living in one of the countries on the NFP country list (see below) valid at the time of application;

 - be nominated by your employer, who pledges to continue paying your salary and guarantees that you will be able to return to the same or an equivalent position at the end of your fellowship period;

 - have been unconditionally admitted by a Dutch institution to one of the Master’s degree programmes or Short courses on the 2016-2017 course list, or have agreed upon a PhD research proposal with the Dutch institution.

 - not already have received an NFP fellowship for a master’s degree programme or a PhD fellowship.